 Yes, yes, there is an airport on Langwaki.

 Langkawi International Airport is located on the northwestern part of the island and depending on where you are coming from, direct flights to the island are available.

 2) By Ferry

-Depending on where you are coming from, Thailand or Malaysia, you have some options on how to get to Langkawi via ferry.
+If you are coming from Thailand or Malaysia, you have some options on how to get to Langkawi by ferry.

 There are a few ways you can get to Langkawi from Thailand.
 We wrote a whole separate post on what options you have and which route we took.

 Check out our post to help you plan “How To Get To Langkawi, Malaysia from Thailand”